ClusterM/wg-obfuscator-easy/README.md

 ### Environment Variables

 - `WEB_PREFIX` - Web interface path prefix (e.g., `/vpn/`)
-- `EXTERNAL_IP` - Server address given to clients (IPv4 or hostname/DDNS).
+- `EXTERNAL_IP` - Server address given to clients.
+Can be an IPv4 address or a domain name (including DDNS).
 Used as-is in Endpoint and obfuscator `target`.
-When generating an obfuscated WireGuard config, hostnames are resolved to A records so those `/32` addresses can be excluded from AllowedIPs (unless the client keeps the server in AllowedIPs).
-A downloaded config will not update if the hostname later points to a new IP.
+When generating an obfuscated WireGuard config, domain names are resolved to A records so those `/32` addresses can be excluded from AllowedIPs (unless the client keeps the server in AllowedIPs).
+A downloaded config will not update if the domain later points to a new IP.
 - `EXTERNAL_PORT` - Port written into client configs (WG Endpoint and obfuscator `target`)
 - `LISTEN_PORT` - Initial UDP port the container listens on (obfuscator, or WireGuard when obfuscation is off).
 Used only if `listen_port` is not already stored in the database.
 If unset or if `listen_port` is `null`, the container listens on `EXTERNAL_PORT`.
 Map Docker UDP as `-p <listen>:<listen>/udp`; DNAT/port forwards on the router should target this port.
 Change later via `GET`/`PATCH /api/config` (`listen_port`; `null` means follow `EXTERNAL_PORT`).
   > **Note:** changing `listen_port` through the API only changes the port inside the container.
 Docker port publishing (`-p`) is fixed when the container is created, so the new port stays unreachable until you recreate the container with a matching `-p <listen>:<listen>/udp` (`install.sh` publishes `EXTERNAL_PORT` only).
 Use it when a reverse proxy or manual port mapping already forwards traffic to that port.